 To finish off, my number one rule for figuring out whether something is real or fake, is to ask yourself these three things:

 - How many steps has this food gone through before it’s gotten to me?
 Has it been peeled, dried, mashed, or has there been things added to it?

 - Could I eat this food in a more natural state?
-For example, is it dried fruit that I could have raw with the skin on?
+For example, is it dried fruit that could be eaten raw with the skin on?
 Could this milk be plain milk instead of a sugar filled milkshake?

 - And lastly, how many ingredients are in this food?
 The general rule of thumb is to aim for foods with no more than 5 ingredients.
 Note: Meals with a long list of ingredients in a recipe doesn’t apply here.